a1v0/a1v0.de/README.md

 ## Structure

 The frontend is made with Next and TypeScript.
-Articles are currently stored in Markdown format inside my repo and are being served and rendered using [Contentlayer](https://contentlayer.dev/).
-This brilliant tool handles pretty much everything for me.
-I think (though don't understand Next enough to verify at present) that it even creates static HTML files for these during the build process.
-This means that the content pages will be loaded statically rather than dynamically.
-Pretty neat!
+Articles are currently stored in Markdown format inside my repo and are being served and rendered using `remark-rehype`.
+At present, it's a pretty basic affair, with very few images and special features; just good, old-fashioned text.

 ## Deployment